galenwilkerson/Complex-Systems/README.md

 # Complex-Systems

-Here are some notebooks exploring models and phenomena occuring in Complex Systems.
+Here are some jupyter python 3 notebooks exploring models and phenomena occuring in Complex Systems.

 The first is the sandpile model, appearing in: